shibukawa/got/README.rst

 It copies some code, comment from original `git <https://git-scm.com/>`_ command.
 So it is licensed same license GPLv2.

-Git related algorithms are implemented in `git4go <https://github.com/shibukawa/git4go>`_, it provides `libgit2 <https://libgit2.github.com/>`_ compatible library written in golang.
+Git related algorithms are implemented in `git4go <https://github.com/shibukawa/git4go>`_, it provides `git2go <https://github.com/libgit2/git2go/>`_ compatible library written in golang.
-I copied some structure code from libgit2.
+It is translated from libgit2.
 So git4go is provided under GPLv2 with linking exception like libgit2.